o3de/o3de.org/content/docs/atom-guide/core-systems/shaders/azsl-reference/data-types.md

 ## User-Defined Type Definition and Immediate Usage

-User-defined types can be declared and immediately used In AZSL, it is valid to declare variables and define the variable's type as shown in the code sample below.
-However, this is not possible to within function argument.
+User-defined types can be declared and immediately used.
+In AZSL, it is valid to declare variables and define the variable's type as shown in the code sample below.
+However, this is not possible within the function argument.
 ```cpp
 // Ok - Declaring a variable (var) while defining its type (struct S)
 struct S { int i; } var;